lizedjo/Data-Science-Hands-on-Projects/README.md

 # Data-Science-Hands-on-Project

 This repository is presenting a predictive analysis of the successful landing likelihood of the Space X Falcon 9 first stage.
-This capstone project was undertaken as part of my IBM Data Science Specialization course.
+This capstone project was undertaken as part of my IBM Applied Data Science Specialization course.

 ## Notebooks